christianbolinas/zeroknowledge/_posts/2025-03-06-algorithmica.md

 I'm not sure what the intended takeaways of any of those are, but I feel like you should know them regardless.

-## Summary
+# Summary
-I'm one of those spacey, head-in-the-clouds types of dudes who likes thinking really hard about pointless theoretical shit for its own sake.
-I'll try and avoid that here, because this is already a review of a textbook that I read for fun.
-I'll do my best to only touch on important things that might have practical takeaways.
+I'm one of those spacey, head-in-the-clouds type of dudes who likes thinking really hard about pointless theoretical shit for its own sake.
+I'll try and avoid that here, because this is already a review of a textbook that I read for fun-- I'll do my best to only touch on important things that might have practical takeaways.

 The premise behind Algorithmica is that asymptotic complexity analysis-- Akra-Bazzi and all that fun stuff--